Governor’s Emergency Education Relief grants now available for K-12 schools in North Dakota

 “This grant opportunity allows school districts to seek reimbursement for investments made to improve education delivery and support services to students and families across North Dakota,” Burgum said.

 All local education agencies are eligible to apply for the GEER grants.
 Districts may receive up to $200,000 each based on their application.
-The application is available online at https://www.nd.gov/dpi/districtsschools/grants.
+The application is available online here.
 Applications are due on or before Oct.
 23.

 In addition to the grants to K-12 education, the remaining GEER funding is being utilized for a Higher Education COVID Modified Learning and Workforce Grant.
 Applications were accepted and once selected will be utilized to support modified education across public and private institutions and support entry and re-entry into high-demand workforce needs.